 Several people have asked me, “So what exactly is glamping?
 What does glamping mean?”

 Well, think of glamping as fancy or luxury camping.
-If you’re like me and you enjoy nature, but prefer to shower and sleep in a real bed every night, then you just might like glamping.
+If you are like me and enjoy nature but prefer to shower and sleep in a real bed every night, you might like glamping.

-Some sites are fully furnished and include things like a private bathroom and a great outdoor space with a hot tub under the stars.
-I don’t know about you, but a hot tub under the stars and a king size bed sounds great to me!
+Some sites are fully furnished and include a private bathroom and a great outdoor space with a hot tub under the stars.
+I don’t know about you, but a hot tub under the stars and a king-size bed sounds great!

 While others are more primitive and could include tents with a shared bathroom and outdoor fire pit, making them a true glamping retreat.